ESPRI-Mod/hermes-client/README.rst

 What are the contents of prodiguer-client ?
 --------------------------------------

-prodiguer_client		Python library.
+docs					Documentation
-shell			        Bash scripts.
+jobs					Jobs run from command line prodiguer_client		Python library